Step into a mattress store and you can tell the whole world’s gone plush crazy.

 Long live your quality mattress

 Here at Bedrooms & More, we have about 30 latex mattress models on our showroom floor.
 Most of these use Botanicore™ as the support system (core) in different firmnesses, but some use softer layers of latex cushioning over different core spring units.
-We have Botanicore™ mattresses made especially for us and, like all mattresses we sell, they’re made two-sided: both sides have identical comfort layers.
-We recommend to our customers, in person and in writing, a turning and rotating schedule to get the longest life and most comfort from the mattress.
+We have Botanicore™ mattresses made especially for us.
+All mattresses we sell are two-sided.
+Both sides have identical comfort layers.
+We tell customers that turning and rotating optimizes life and comfort in a mattress.

 Often, we recommend one of the latex core models that uses only latex and suggest a separate mattress topper that can be replaced or flipped and rotated as necessary for the longest life.
 A comfort topper can be a great choice as our bodies change over time.
 Introducing a new or different topper during the long life of a latex mattress can keep you comfortable for years without the major expense of a new mattress.